Batikann/Batikann/README.md

 ## I'm a Student and Developer!!

-- 🔭 I'm currently working on TailwindCSS,Javascrpit,React Js.
+- 🔭 I'm currently learning on TailwindCSS,Javascrpit,React Js.
-- 🌱 I’m currently learning everything 🤣

 <br />